-* But remember that it doesn’t matter if you’re using cutting-edge tech if you’re not publishing new content on a regular basis.
+But remember that it doesn’t matter if you’re using the best tech if you’re not publishing new content regularly.
 All success comes from that.
 Now build, grow and expand.
 It’s worth it!

 #1 – Content management systems (CMS) to set up your blog – WordPress (free and best)

 #2 – Best hosting for your blog – Bluehost (starting at $3.95 a month)

 #3 – Best themes for your new blog – StudioPress, Divi, or Elementor ($50-$150)